jimmy-liew1/my-notes/A1 - Fleeting Notes/202410211132 - private dns zone.md

   - type/fleeting-note
 link: https://learn.microsoft.com/en-us/azure/dns/private-dns-overview
 ---
-**Azure Private DNS** is DNS service that works within your VNet.
+**Azure Private DNS** is DNS service that works within your Virtual Network (VNet).
 It allows you to manage and resolve domain names without needed a custom DNS solution.
 By using private DNS zones, you can use your own custom domain names instead of the default Azure-provided names.
 This simplifies DNS management and ensure that your resources can be resolve domain names correctly within your VNet.